dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 ### Pluggable service discovery

 Dapr can run on a variety of [hosting platforms]({{< ref hosting >}}).
 To enable service discovery and service invocation, Dapr uses pluggable [name resolution components]({{< ref supported-name-resolution >}}).
 For example, the Kubernetes name resolution component uses the Kubernetes DNS service to resolve the location of other applications running in the cluster.
 Self-hosted machines can use the mDNS name resolution component.
-The Consul name resolution component can be used in any hosting environment including Kubernetes or self-hosted.
+The Consul name resolution component can be used in any hosting environment, including Kubernetes or self-hosted.

 ## Example Architecture